Constants of motion and fundamental frequencies for elliptic orbits at fourth post-Newtonian order: Action-angle formulation of the local dynamics

 where $I_{r\phi}^{\text{loc}} = I_r^{\text{loc}}+I_\phi^{\text{loc}}$.
 Note that $\{c \, i_\phi^{\text{loc}}, c \, i_r^{\text{loc}}, c \,i_{r\phi}^{\text{loc}}\}$ are dimensionless quantities; the reduced action variables are given the dimension of an inverse velocity in order to keep $c$ as the PN order counting parameter.
 The expressions for the coefficients $(\mathcal{A}, \mathcal{B}, \mathcal{C}, \mathcal{D}_n)$, provided in Eq.~\eqref{eq:cal_ABCD_inTermsOf_varepsilon_j}, are then plugged back into Eq.~\eqref{eq:Irloc_inTermsOf_ABCD}.
 This results in the following expression for the radial action at 4PN in terms of the (local) energy and angular momentum:

 where I wrote $(\varepsilon,j)$ instead of $(\varepsilon^\text{loc},j^\text{loc})$ to avoid clutter.
-Up to the conventional factor $m \nu^2$, this expression is in agreement\footnote{In Eq.~(4.2c) of that reference, $\nu^4$ should in fact be $\nu^3$.} with \cite{LeTiec:2015kgg} at 3PN order.
+This local expression is in perfect agreement at 4PN with~Refs.~\cite{Bini:2020wpo, Bini:2020nsb} after proper conversion from EOB variables to PN variables;\footnote{ In Ref.~\cite{Bini:2020wpo}, consider Eqs.~(13.20)--(13.22) alongside Table X. One can immediately discard $I_9$ at 4PN, but should include $I_5$ and $I_7$ despite their dependence on some undetermined 5PN coefficients, $a_6^{\nu^2}$ and $\bar{d}_5^{\nu^2}$, which do not enter the final 4PN-expanded result.
+First re-express their Eq.~(9.2) in terms of $\gamma_\text{BDG}$ and $j_\text{BDG}$ using $h_\text{BDG}=\sqrt{1+2\nu(\gamma_\text{BDG}-1)}$ [see their Eq.~(6.2)].
+Then, setting $G=c=m=1$ for the purpose of the conversion, use the relations $\gamma_\text{BDG}=1- \frac{\varepsilon}{2}+\frac{\varepsilon^2 \nu}{8}$ and $j_\text{BDG} = \sqrt{j/\varepsilon}$ [see their Eqs.~(13.2)--(13.5)].
+One then exactly recovers Eq.~\eqref{eq:ir_loc_inTermsOf_varepsilon_j} upon re-expansion in small $\varepsilon$.} note that the radial action has a remarkably simple structure when expressed in EOB variables.
+Up to the conventional factor $m \nu^2$, this expression is also in agreement\footnote{In Eq.~(4.2c) of~\cite{LeTiec:2015kgg}, $\nu^4$ should in fact be $\nu^3$.} with \cite{LeTiec:2015kgg} at 3PN order.
 The azimuthal action variable, by definition, is simply given by

 The other Delaunay variable is then simply related to the radial action by

 such that $i_{r\phi}^{\text{loc}}$ differs from $i_{r}^{\text{loc}}$ only by its Newtonian coefficient.
 The leading-order behavior of each action variable is thus